This program is a rebroadcast from December 22, 2018.

 "Oh no," one said.
 "The Bible is the only book."
 I ask, "If that is so, what are you waiting for, why not believe in your hearts all we have read, then you too can share in this joy."
 They all were glad I had explained the significance of Christmas.
 There are many people in this world, and each should have the opportunity to hear the good news of the incarnation and death and resurrection of our Lord, Jesus Christ.
 All who yield their lives to Him will receive salvation, forgiveness, and eternal life.

-Steve Conover: Thank you so much for joining us today.
 Our host and teacher is Chris Katulka.
 Today's program was produced by Tom Gallione.
+Co-written by Sarah Fern.
+Mike Kellogg read Apples of Gold.
 Our theme music was composed and performed by Jeremy Strong.
-Mike Kellogg read Apples of Gold, and I'm Steve Conover, executive producer.
-Our mailing address is FOI Radio, PO Box 914, Bellmawr, NJ 08099.
-Again, that’s FOI Radio, PO Box 914, Bellmawr, NJ 08099.
-And, one last quick reminder to visit us at foiradio.org.
+I'm Steve Conover, executive producer.
 The Friends of Israel Today is a production of The Friends of Israel Gospel Ministry.
 We are a worldwide evangelical ministry proclaiming biblical truth about Israel and the Messiah, while bringing physical and spiritual comfort to the Jewish people.
+And from all of us here at The Friends of Israel, a Merry Christmas.

 From the scholarly pen of Victor Buksbazen comes an excellent witnessing tool on a premier section of the prophetic Hebrew Scriptures, Isaiah 52—53.
 This attractive gift-sized volume masterfully answers the all-important Jewish question, “Of whom did the prophet speak?”
 Of Israel, as many rabbis teach, or of Messiah?
 In a superb, verse-by-verse exposition, Dr. Buksbazen shows how Isaiah 53—a section of the Bible never read in the synagogue—speaks unequivocally of Jesus.